nevendyulgerov/documents/ammo.md

 ## Ammo.select/selectAll

 The .select() and .selectAll() methods expose functional, declarative DOM manipulation APIs for easy interactions with the DOM tree.
 The .select() method is used for single DOM nodes, while .selectAll() is designed to work with DOM node lists.
-Since both methods expose very similar APIs, we will use .selectAll exclusively.
+Since both methods expose very similar APIs, we will use .selectAll most of the time.

 Let's consider the following HTML markup:
 ```html